qzhang503/proteoQ/README.md

 [Mascot](https://proteoq.netlify.app/post/exporting-mascot-psms/),
 [MaxQuant,
 MSFragger](https://proteoq.netlify.app/post/interfaces-to-search-engines/),
-[proteoM](https://github.com/qzhang503/proteoM) or Spectrum Mill with the following compilation in file names:
+[Mzion](https://github.com/qzhang503/mzion) or Spectrum Mill with the following compilation in file names:

 - Mascot: begin with letter `F`, followed by digits and ends with `.csv`;
 - MaxQuant: start with `msms` and end with `.txt`;
 - MSFragger: start with `psm` and end with `.tsv`;
-- proteoM: start with `psmQ` and end with `.txt`;
+- Mzion: start with `psmQ` and end with `.txt`;
 - Spectrum Mill: start with `PSMexport` and end with `.ssv`.

 The corresponding PSMs are available through one of the followings